ECronin1973/programming-for-data-analytics/project/README.md

 - **Flight Data Acquisition & Batching:**
   Raw arrivals and departures data were acquired via the Aviation Edge API and split into monthly batches to remain GitHub‑compatible.
 Batching became a core reproducibility strategy, allowing reviewers to verify structure without oversized files.
 Plots highlighted daily traffic variability, hourly delay peaks, and airline‑level differences in delay performance.

+- **Database Integration & Querying:**
+  Cleaned weather and flight datasets were ingested into a relational database (PostgreSQL/SQLite).
+Schema enforcement ensured referential integrity between tables (weather, arrivals, departures).
+SQL queries were used to:
+  - Join weather and flight records on hourly timestamps.
+  - Aggregate delays by airline, day, and hour.
+  - Compute correlation matrices directly in‑database for reproducibility.
+  - Generate risk exceedance counts without relying solely on notebook logic.
+  This database layer provided transparency, reproducibility, and efficiency, enabling reviewers to replicate results with simple queries.

 - **Integration & Flooring:**
   Weather and flight datasets were aligned on an hourly basis using flooring.
 While this ensured deterministic merges and schema parity, it reduced variance and weakened correlations by collapsing sub‑hour delays into hourly bins.
 Short‑lived weather events (fog patches, sudden rainfall) were dampened, limiting explanatory power.

 - **Correlation Analysis:**
-  Heatmaps and scatterplots confirmed visibility and humidity as the strongest predictors of arrival delays, while temperature and rainfall played minor roles.
+  Heatmaps and scatterplots confirmed visibility and humidity as the strongest correlates of arrival delays, while temperature and rainfall played minor roles.
 Departures showed weaker associations, underscoring the influence of non‑weather operational factors.

 - **Modelling:**
   Linear Regression provided a transparent baseline but explained negligible variance.
-Random Forest captured non‑linear effects, improving explanatory power and ranking visibility and humidity as dominant drivers (≈50–60% combined importance).
-CatBoost offered modest gains for arrivals but underperformed for departures due to limited feature sets.
+Random Forest captured non‑linear effects, improving explanatory power (R² ≈0.11 arrivals, ≈0.06 departures) and ranking temperature and humidity as dominant drivers, with visibility and rainfall contributing less.
+CatBoost offered modest gains for arrivals but near‑zero explanatory power for departures.
 Hyperparameter tuning delivered incremental improvements, yet predictive ceilings remained low without operational features.

 - **Limitations and External Factors:**
   The limited explanatory power (≤11% arrivals, ≤6% departures) reflects the absence of critical operational drivers such as airline schedules, traffic density, ATC constraints, and turnaround times.
 These factors must be integrated in future work to achieve richer predictive capacity.